KokabielsRepoStorage/Suzu/README.md

 Add all of the config things into .env and change the status files to be uploaded to the database Why do you need to do this?

+Upload the code into a github repository under your name (needs sudo perms to access the files)

 __**After every start on heroku all files will revert to the files uploaded to github.**__
 __**Make sure you don't upload your : Bot token - gives access to use your bot for anything Minecraft email & password - gives access to your minecraft account api_key - can get your ability to access the hypixel api revoked, if someone uses it enough.
 Mongodb connect link - Full access to your database, and your login credentials for things that share the same credentials**__